arr-ai/arrai/docs/tutorial/values.md

 @> {"dog": (legs: 4, sound: "bark"), "cat": (legs: 4, sound: "meow")}
 ```

+A good way to think about the distinction is that the attributes of a tuple are
+typically known at the time the code is written, while the keys of a dictionary
+are not.
+Tuples represent structures with a known shape, while dictionaries hold
+collections keyed by some value.

+Dictionaries are actually functions.
+The keys are the allowable input parameters
+and the value for each key is what the function returns when passed that key.

 ### Sequence types with offsets

 Since strings, array, etc., are simply sets of tuples, what happens if they